Yamaha Tyros 5: One of the most powerful, easy-to-use, and versatile arranger keyboard workstation available in the market.

 If you are more into music creation, you may value features that give you more control over the sound, in which case you might want to look at other brands.
 However, in case you want a powerful performance keyboard, where you get everything at your fingertips, this is the one.

 If you are primarily into arranging and recording backgrounds, and do not want to spend much time editing the voices, then the Yamaha Tyros is an excellent keyboard as you can use most of the voices and styles right away.
 That definitely doesn’t mean you cannot create your own sounds.
-In fact, you can create and save a lot more sounds using flash memory expansion.

 Checkout these Videos